logixy/IC2ClassicFaithful32/README.md

  IC2Classic textures for Faithful32

  Texture pack supports MC version: 1.12.2

+### Download
+ You can download latest version on [this page](https://github.com/LogicWorlds/IC2ClassicFaithful32/releases).

 ### Build
- For build run `build.bat` (For Windows) or `build.sh` (For Linux) **Depends** on Python3
+ For build run `build.bat` (For Windows) or `build.sh` (For Linux)

+ **Depends** on Python3

 ### Preview